starkandwayne-attic/cfsummit-labs/blue-green-app-deployment/README.md

 ![Main application screenshot](https://raw.githubusercontent.com/pivotalservices/concourse-pipeline-samples/master/common/images/bgapp-screenshot-b.jpg)

-## Pre-requisites to setup this example on your Concourse server

-The requirements for this pipeline's setup are as follows:

-1. An instance of Concourse installed either as a local vagrant machine or as a remote server.
-   Please refer to the documentation on [how to install Concourse](http://concourse-ci.org/installing.html) or to article [Deploying Concourse on Bosh-lite](https://github.com/pivotalservices/concourse-pipeline-samples/tree/master/concourse-on-bosh-lite).

-1. The Concourse Fly command line interface is installed on the local VM.
-   The Fly cli can be downloaded directly from the link provided on the Concourse web interface.
-   Please refer to the [Fly cli documentation](http://concourse-ci.org/fly-cli.html) for details.

 ## Pipeline setup and execution

 How to setup this sample pipeline on your Concourse server:

 1. Clone this git repository on your local machine
    __clone https://github.com/pivotalservices/concourse-pipeline-samples.git__
-   __cd concourse-pipeline-samples/blue-green-app-deployment__
+   __cd starkandwayne/cfsummit-lab__

 1. Setup the pipeline credentials file
   * Make a copy of the sample credentials file
   __cp ci/credentials.yml.sample ci/credentials.yml__

   * Edit _ci/credentials.yml_ and fill out all the required credentials:
-_deploy-username:_ the CF CLI userID to deploy apps on the Cloud Foundry deployment
+_username:_ the CF CLI userID to deploy apps on the Cloud Foundry deployment
-_deploy-password:_ the corresponding password to deploy apps on the Cloud Foundry deployment
+_password:_ the corresponding password to deploy apps on the Cloud Foundry deployment
-_pws-organization:_ the ID of your targeted organization in Cloud Foundry
+_organization:_ the ID of your targeted organization in Cloud Foundry
-_pws-space:_ the name of your targeted space in Cloud Foundry (e.g. development)
+_space:_ the name of your targeted space in Cloud Foundry (e.g. development)
-_pws-api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
+_api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
-_pws-app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
+_app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
-_pws-app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)
+_app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)

 3. Configure the sample pipeline in Concourse with the following commands:
    __fly -t local login <concourse-url>__